wamp-proto/wamp-proto/spec/README.md

 > Keys with above `dicts` MUST BE of type `string` and SHOULD match the regular expression `[a-z][a-z0-9_]*`
 >

+**Extensibility**
+Some WAMP messages contain `Options|dict` or `Details|dict` elements.
+This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.

+**Polymorphism**
+For a given `MessageType`, the number of expected elements is uniquely defined.
+Hence there is no polymorphic messages in WAMP at all.
+This leads to message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.

+**Structure**
+The *application* payload (that is call arguments, call results, event payload etc) are always at the end of the message element list.
+The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) that application payloads.
+Their business is call/event routing.
+Having the application payload at the end of the list allows *Brokers* and *Dealers* skip parsing altogether.
+This improves efficiency/performance and probably even allows to transport encrypted application payloads transparently.

+**Message Types**
 WAMP defines the following messages which are explained in detail in the further sections.